osmedeus/documentation/src/installation/running-your-first-scan.md

 osmedeus scan -m brutefocing-subdomain -t example.com
 ```

-**3. If you desire to perform a rapid routine and conducting a vulnerability scan on ity**
+**3. If you desire to perform a rapid routine and conducting a vulnerability scan on it**

 :fontawesome-solid-terminal: __Example commands__